With all these amazing attributes of Australia, one might therefore ask, ‘How do I become an Australian citizen?’

 We have successfully assisted clients from all walks of life make the transition from permanent residency to Australian citizenship.
 These include adopted children from overseas, individuals who have renounced or wish to reclaim their Australian citizenship, former residents of Papua New Guinea, applicants who acquired citizenship through conferral, individuals holding different types of Australian visas, high net-worth individuals unable to meet residency requirements onshore, permanent residents with character issues, clients with criminal issues overseas and clients involved in visa cancellation matters.

-Under the guidance and expertise of our Principal Solicitor, an Accredited Immigration Law Specialist, the team from Timpson Immigration Lawyers will help give you the best chance of becoming a true blue Aussie.
+Under the guidance and expertise of our Principal Solicitor, an Immigration Law Expert, the team from Timpson Immigration Lawyers will help give you the best chance of becoming a true blue Aussie.

 If you are or if someone you know is interested in becoming an Australian citizen, speak with us about how we can help.